Predicting sub-population specific viral evolution: Experiments

 {Next}, we demonstrate that the hierarchical design can improve efficiency significantly while achieving better performance.
 We compare the training time (milliseconds) per thousand tokens on an NVIDIA RTX A6000 for our transmission model, with and without hierarchy.
 As shown in Fig.~\ref{fig:ablation_time}, for \flu{} at the country level, our best hierarchical model, \texttt{G2G/clustering}, is 2.6 times faster than the non-hierarchical model while delivering better performance.
 We also compare the efficiency of hierarchical models with various group configurations.
 In the \texttt{G2G/random} models, we split the countries uniformly and randomly into groups, each containing $m_g$ countries.
 As expected, the hierarchical model is faster as the number of countries in each group decreases.
 With $m_g=4$, the hierarchical model is 8 times faster, achieving performance comparable to the non-hierarchical version.
 In addition, as the number of total countries increases, the training time for the non-hierarchical model grows cubically.
 In contrast, the hierarchical model's efficiency is dominated by the number of countries in each group, preventing significant time increases with relatively small group sizes.
 In practice, our hierarchical model can be further accelerated (up to 8 times faster) by leveraging libraries like cuSOLVER\citep{cuSolver2023} which optimizes eigen-calculations for smaller matrices.

 {We studied two additional aspects of our model. } We investigated how the number of principal components in the transmission rate matrix affects performance.
-As shown by the lines annotated as \texttt{top-3 eig} in Fig.\ref{fig:ablation_flu_continent_average} and Fig.\ref{fig:ablation_cov_continent_average}, if we retain only the largest 3 eigenvalues and corresponding eigenvectors of the transmission rate matrix, the performance remains comparable for \flu{} but worsens for \cov{}. {Finally, we found that} applying the regularization term $\mathcal{L}_{\textrm{group}}$ in Eq.~\ref{eq:reg} slightly improves the performance for \flu{}, even without employing hierarchical structures (a single group).
+As shown by the lines annotated as \texttt{top-3 eig} in Fig.\ref{fig:ablation_flu_continent_average} and Fig.\ref{fig:ablation_cov_continent_average}, if we retain only the largest 3 eigenvalues and corresponding eigenvectors of the transmission rate matrix, the performance remains comparable for \flu{} but \pink{better} for \cov{}. \pink{This indicates that, in certain cases, performance can be enhanced by de-noising the transmission rate matrix through retaining only the largest eigenvalues.} {Finally, we found that} applying the regularization term $\mathcal{L}_{\textrm{group}}$ in Eq.~\ref{eq:reg} slightly improves the performance for \flu{}, even without employing hierarchical structures (a single group).